MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltsetactivityidcallbackdata.md

 ## -description

-The <b>FltSetActivityIdCallbackData</b> routine sets the a activity ID for an IRP in a minifilter's callback data.
+The <b>FltSetActivityIdCallbackData</b> routine sets the activity ID for an IRP in a minifilter's callback data.

 ## -parameters